 This construction agreement covers most of the key issues found in full-length industry-standard contracts, but in simpler language and with less legal complexity.
 It was drafted exclusively for users of BuildingAdvisor.com™ by construction attorney Gary Ransone, J.D.

 This contract was written for use by homeowners hiring a general contractor.
 Please read this important disclaimer before using this contract.
-For information on other types of construction contracts, visit Gary Ransone’s Construction Law Helpline.
+For further information construction forms and contracts, visit Gary Ransone’s Contractor’s Legal Kit.

 MODEL CONSTRUCTION AGREEMENT

 1. PARTIES: This contract (hereinafter referred to as “Agreement”) is made

 and entered into on this ______ day of _________ , 20___, by and between

 ___________________________________ , hereinafter called “ Owner”; and ___________________________________ , hereinafter called “Contractor”.

 Contractor’s business is a: ___Corporation ___Partnership ___ Sole Proprietorship

 Contractor’s State License #: _________________________________________